Stevens News / Student Spotlight

 Built from Scratch

-By turning to TikTok, Aidan Ouckama ’26 found a creative outlet to support his peers and spark a student-led computer science community
+Aidan Ouckama ’26 turned to TikTok to support his peers and build a thriving online computer science community

 As a kid, Aidan Ouckama ’26 discovered coding through Scratch — an online programming language community designed for young learners — and built his first computer game shortly after.
 “One of the early projects actually went viral,” he recalls.
 “It was the first time I realized the power of making something that others could interact with.”
 The energy from that first success is one thing that eventually guided him to Stevens, where he majors in computer science and channels his passion for problem-solving into his future career plans.